Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications: Multi-Agent LLM System Architecture and Specification

 \item[2.1] Specifying LLM prompts in the conversation contexts of one or multiple agents in data structures that support prompting and reasoning techniques in terms of sequential prompts, multiple chains, and constraints.

-\item[2.2] Specifying task actions such as executable commands together with data defined at build-time and variably set within agents at run-time.
-The action execution inputs and outputs as well as data must be inserted into the conversation contexts.
+\item[2.2] Specifying task actions such as executable commands and functions together with their availability in each agent type.
+For an instantiation, initial agent data might be defined at build-time to initialize and then execute actions at run-time.
+The action execution inputs and outputs as well as agent data must be inserted into the conversation contexts.

 \item[2.3] Evaluating results at run-time, originating from LLM responses, outputs of action executions, or other agents, i.e., the evaluation through other LLM agents.
 An evaluation must conclude whether a result satisfies defined criteria, e.g., computation or calculation results falling in defined classes or reaching an expected value.